Air Bag Warning Light bulb harness is open or shorted

 The cost to diagnose the B1868 code is 1.0 hour of labor.
-The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+The diagnosis time and labor rates at auto repair shops vary depending on the location, make and model of the vehicle, and even the engine type.
 Most auto repair shops charge between $75 and $150 per hour.

 The air bag indicator is designed to illuminate for 6 (±2) seconds when the ignition switch is turned to the RUN position.
 This initial 6 seconds of illumination is considered normal operation and is called Prove-Out of the air bag indicator.
 The air bag indicator is then used to warn the driver that there is a fault in the air bag Supplemental Restraint System (SRS) .